Stone Bridge (Regensburg): Current use and restoration

 The bridge and the cathedral are the two major emblems of the city.
 However, the bridge has been seriously damaged by heavy traffic in recent decades and by water and salt damage from poor drainage and lack of sealing of the masonry.
 For over a decade, the bridge was closed to private vehicles, and beginning in 2005 it was remotely monitored 24 hours a day from Nuremberg for signs of impending collapse.
 On the evening of 1 August 2008 it was also closed to buses and taxis and became a pedestrian and bicycle bridge.
 This was because of a report that the balustrades would be insufficient to stop a bus.

-The bridge has been under restoration since 2010; completion was originally expected in 2014 but is now expected in 2017 at the earliest.
+The bridge has been under restoration since 2010; completion was originally expected in 2014 but then postponed until 2017 at the earliest.
 Temporary bridges are being used to enable the over 120,000 annual users of the bridge to bypass the section being rebuilt.
 The State of Bavaria conducted a thorough search taking two years and costing 100,000 € to find appropriate stone to use in restoration, similar in colour and structure to the original material of the bridge and sufficiently tough and resistant to weathering.
 A satisfactory kind of sandstone was eventually found in an abandoned quarry near Ihrlerstein.
 The bridge is to remain closed to motor vehicles after the renovation.